 - Yale Career Link: Offers a centralized place to view resources and find opportunities

-- Practice: Use Big Interview in Yale Career Link (at the right on the Homepage) to practice interview questions
+- Practice: Use Big Interview in Yale Career Link (select Resources on the left, then Big Interview on the right) to practice interview questions

 - Use Job Posting Boards: Check out the OCS video on job posting boards to find those most useful.